timschreiber/timschreiber.github.com/_posts/2015-01-19-farewell-wordpress-hello-pretzel.md

 date: 2015-01-19
 layout: post3
 comments: true
 description: "For the past couple years, I've been running this website using WordPress on GoDaddy hosting.
-But since it's such a simplistic site, I've begun questioning why.
-Is dealing with the plug-ins and updates really worth the few pages and handful of posts I have up..."
+But since it's such a simplistic site, I've begun questioning why."
 featured: 0
 tags:
 - this-site